 Italy’s current struggle with anti-immigration prejudice deserves screen exposure, but the confused and unfocused filmmaking of helmer Paolo Modugno in “The Secret Guest” undermines a well-meant case.
+An irrelevant pre-credit musicvideo featuring rock singer Sarah Dietrich sets the tone for the maddening crosscuts between the main storyline and Dietrich’s concert performance on a beach.
 Film’s quick B.O. death on release in May signals little hope for its life on other shores.